 - Toxicity – Chemicals that are harmful when ingested or absorbed

 By utilizing these characteristics, it can be noted that most (if not all) laboratory chemicals will be considered hazardous, whether they are classified through the listed or characteristic methods.
 For an inexperienced or untrained person, the complexity of characterization increases the possibility of dangerous scenarios.

-One example of a dangerous scenario would be an inexperienced person not knowing that acids and bases should not be stored nor packed in the same container, due to their thermal and violent reaction when interacting.
+One example of a dangerous scenario would be an inexperienced person not knowing that acids and bases should not be stored nor packed in the same container, due to their thermal and violent reactions when interacting.
 Some more complex, but still plausible examples of dangers that can arise during lab-packs include the following: